digitallyinduced/ihp/Guide/jobs.markdown

 ### Case study: Attics app

 One common use to to show some data from a record the job belongs to.
-Here's how it's done in the Attics app, for example:
+Here's how it's done in the Attics app, for example.
+In this case, each "Initial Scrape Job" is run for a single band.
+I wanted to display the name of the band in the table for the job to make the table more useful.
+So I defined a TableViewable instance for `InitialScrapeJob` with its band info included.

 ``` haskell
 instance TableViewable (IncludeWrapper "bandId" InitialScrapeJob) where